 RF power transistors should only be replaced if they are known to have failed.
 Bending leads to separate from boards during the removal process will cause damage.
-If a final stage power transistor has failed, both of the parts in the pair should be replaced.
 Fuses and other components in surrounding circuitry may also be damaged depending on the failure mode.